hemanth18624/GuessTheWord/README.md

 This application is built from the ground up to be secure, robust, and user-friendly, incorporating a wide range of modern web development practices.

 * **Secure User Authentication**:
-    * Separate registration and login portals for regular users and superusers.
+    * Separate registration and login portals for users and admin.
     * Custom validation rules for usernames (minimum 5 characters, upper/lowercase) and passwords (minimum 5 characters, must include alpha, numeric, and special characters `[$%*@]`).

 * **Role-Based Access**:
-    * **User Portal**: Players can register, log in, and play the game.
+    * **User Mode**: Players can register, log in, and play the game.
-    * **Superuser Portal**: Superusers have exclusive access to a reporting dashboard after logging in through a separate portal.
+    * **Admin Portal**: Admin have exclusive access to a reporting dashboard after logging in through a separate portal.

 * **Core Wordle-like Gameplay**:
     * A 5-letter word is randomly selected from the database for each game.